TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    Wrap the BIO objects *incoming* and *outgoing* and return an instance of :attr:`SSLContext.sslobject_class` (default :class:`SSLObject`).
-The SSL routines will read input data from the incoming BIO and write data to the outgoing BIO.
+The SSL routines will read input data kutoka the incoming BIO and write data to the outgoing BIO.

    The *server_side*, *server_hostname* and *session* parameters have the